Meleagrista/py-torrent-crawler/README.md

 - **`TERMINAL_WIDTH`**  Sets the width of the terminal output.
 Adjust this value to match your terminal size for optimal display.

 # Roadmap
+The following features and enhancements are planned for development.
 - [ ] Add screenshots and a demo to documentation.
 - [ ] Add subtitle search by extracting metadata from torrent files.
 - [ ] Add alternative torrent sites for scrapping.